demonchaux/localcode/README.markdown

 ####So far the scripts include:
 - shpPopulate.py: used for loading a large quantity of shapefiles into a PostGIS/PostgreSQL database.
 - db.py: some scripts for running queries and retrieving gis data
+- sql.py: scripts for composing specific sql queries.
-- maya.py: a set of functions used in Autodesk Maya to retrieve and render animations of gis data based on SQL queries
+- mayascripts.py: a set of functions used in Autodesk Maya to retrieve and render animations of gis data based on SQL queries